Nandanippani/React-Portfolio/README.md

 N/A

 ## Usage
-This project is used to demonstrate ability to use reactjs, html,css and javascript.
+This project is used to demonstrate ability to use ReactJS,  HTML, CSS and JavaScript.

 ## Credits
 N/A